 An instruction that causes the execution of a predefined sequence of instructions.

 Intending or intended to do harm.

-Malicious advertising is the use of online advertising to spread malware.
-It typically involves injecting malicious or malware-laden advertisements into legitimate online advertising networks and webpages.
+The use of online advertising to spread malware.
+It typically involves injecting malicious or malware-laden advertisements into legitimate online advertising networks and web pages.